DFCH9503/CHAT-APP/README.md

 <!-- ## 📸 Screenshots
 ![Chat UI](https://via.placeholder.com/800x400.png?text=Chat+Web+App) -->

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## 🤝 Contributing
 Pull requests are welcome!
 Feel free to submit issues and help improve the project.